cwyant314159/embedded-system-kata/03_hello_morse/exercise.md

 # Hello, Morse!

-It's time to put an embedded spin on the classical "Hello, World!" application using morse code.
+With the basics of morse code under your fingers, it is time to put a spin on the classical "Hello, World!" application using morse code.

 ## Exercise

-Write an application that continually blinks the morse code pattern for:
+Write an application that continually blinks the morse code pattern for the ASCII string:

     Hello, Morse!